mkhahani/tSlideshow/README.md

 In order to add subtitle to slides, set the subtitles option of the slideshow to true.
 The alt attribute of images is used as subtitle.

 ######Note:######
 In the time of loading the page and just before the slideshow to be initialized, there is a delay which cause all images of the slideshow are seen on the page for a bit of second (depends on your Internet connection speed).
 The solution is to set the height of the slideshow manually.
-I hope I could add **image preloading** feature to the next version.
+I hope I could add **image preloading** feature in the next version.